cabloy/zova/zova-ui-quasar/README.md

-# @cabloy/front-quasar
+# zova-ui-quasar

-@cabloy/front-quasar is a vue3 framework with ioc container.
+zova-ui-quasar is a vue3 framework with ioc container.
 With the support of ioc container, defining reactive states no longer needs `ref/reactive`, nor `ref.value`

 [![LICENSE MIT][license-image]][license-url]
 [![NPM version][npm-image]][npm-url]